datacommonsorg/data/docs/mcf_format.md

 #### DCID and Name Conventions

-- For non-schema entities, do not use underscores in identifier or DCID fields,
+- For non-schema entities, do not use underscores in identifier or DCID fields.

 - For classes, the DCID and name must follow PascalCasing.
 This means first letter is upper-cased.